eliteandhonor/free-tools-hub/VERIFICATION_NOTES.md

 # Verification Notes

 ## Tools Synchronization
-- ✅ 59 tools exist in filesystem
+- ✅ 59 individual tools exist in `tools/`
+- ✅ Category index pages are present for calculator, converter, developer, generator, SEO and text
 - ✅ 59 tools exist in configuration
 - ✅ All tools properly synchronized
 - ✅ Verified again on 2025-06-21: counts match